Joaze/ansible-101/README.md

 # ansible-101
-repository to store ansible scripts used in the ansible-101 course.
+repository to store ansible scripts used in the ansible-101 course..